mhs/esp-idf/SpinDance_Fork_Changes.md

 The features, their associated changes to ESP IDF and how the change is related to the Embedded Starter Kit are described in more detail below:
 - **Network (NW) Metrics Reporting**
   - Added support for simple bytes in/bytes out tracking and reporting in ESP's LWIP implementation
-  - Embedded Starter Kit accesses these values via it's PAL and includes them in metrics reported to MQTT
+  - Embedded Starter Kit accesses these values via its PAL and includes them in metrics reported to MQTT
   - Impacted ESP IDF files:
     - wlanif.h
     - wlanif.h